 Samuel Kampa, Ph.D.

 Before joining Yellowdig, I was a graduate student in the Philosophy Department at Fordham University.
-My doctoral dissertation was on belief-like attitudes such as obsessions, delusions, and implicit biases.
+My dissertation was on belief-like attitudes such as obsessions, delusions, and implicit biases.
 I considered the implications of these attitudes for theories of knowledge and rationality.
-I also published several articles in peer-reviewed academic journals, though my widest read contribution was for a general audience.
+I also published several articles in peer-reviewed academic journals, though perhaps my widest read contribution was for a general audience.

 About the cover photo: The Tetrahedral Kite is one of Alexander Graham Bell's lesser known inventions.
 It is both charmingly off-kilter and a significant development in the history of aviation.
 A lifelong polymath, Bell showed that lasting innovations often come from unexpected sources.